llampwall/index/README.md

         - posts now have link previews with title, image, description if a link is found in the post
         - users can delete posts and comments that they have made themselves
         - websockets are used to update everyone's feeds when any user posts or comments or likes something
+        - click images to open large view
+        - click videos to pause/mute/download/fullscreen
+        - click user name to go to poster's profile
+        - click link icon to go to individual post page (link to share this post)

     {messenger}
         - you are immediately visible to all online as soon as you log in